-KEEP YOUR PET EATING.
+KEEP YOUR PETEATING.
 Adequate nutrition is needed to help the liver heal.
-Offer your dog a favorite food.
+Offer your pet a favorite food.
 In some cases, spicing it up with garlic and warming it in a microwave will encourage eating.
 Your veterinarian may advise a specific veterinary diet; this is primarily a more easily digestible, moderately reduced-protein diet.

+Some cats respond to attention and petting to encourage eating, while others seem more likely to eat if being exposed to the relaxing pheromone found in Feliway.
 Many holistic veterinarians advise a natural, higher protein, zero-carbohydrate diet; your veterinarian may advise a specific veterinary diet.
-Regardless, the most important thing is it being a food that your dog likes and wants to eat.
-The composition of the food is now near as critical as getting the dog to eat.
+Regardless, the most important thing is it being a food that your cat likes and wants to eat.
+The composition of the food is now near as critical as getting the pet to eat.